Table of Contents[Hide][Show]

 No matter the cause, there are some things you can do to improve your kidney health and lessen your chances of developing stones.

 What Are Common Signs of Kidney Stones?

-So how do we know if it’s a kidney stone?
-Some common symptoms of kidney stones include:
+First of all, how do you know if you have kidney stones?
+Some common symptoms of kidney stones include the following:

 - A constant need to pee

 - Difficulty peeing — either you can’t at all or can only pee a small amount at a time